The History of Google Analytics(2026)

 Urchin: The Beginning

-Quantified Systems(the predecessor of Urchin Software Corporation) was founded in 1995 in San Diego, initially providing website development and server hosting services.
+Founded in 1995 in San Diego, California, the company initially focused on website development and server hosting services.
+The founding team included:

-In 1999, Quantified Systems rebranded as Urchin Software Corporation, marking a strategic shift toward web analytics as its core focus, with Urchin positioned as its flagship product.
+In 1999, Quantified Systems officially rebranded as Urchin Software Corporation, signaling a strategic shift toward web analytics as its primary business focus.

 GA1:Google Analytics(urchin.js)